-- SCS is able to offer many programs due to the generous financial commitments of our parents and guardians.
-Without those financial commitments, SCS would not be able to offer many programs.
-It is therefore the responsibility of the District to engage in responsible and legally sound fiscal management practices and to ensure that the financial demands made on students and parents/guardians are reasonable, equitable and consistent with state law.
-In accordance with state law, all school fees must be authorized by the Board.1 School fees, as authorized by the Board, shall be categorized as 1) requested fees; and 2) required fees/fines/debts. - Requested Fees (may only be requested) The following fees may be requested from but not required of any student, regardless of financial status: - 1.
-Fees for activities that occur during regular school hours (the required one hundred eighty (180) instructional days), including field trips, any portion of which fall within the school day; or for activities outside regular school hours if required for credit or grade; - 2.
+- MSCS is able to offer many programs due to the generous financial commitments of our parents and guardians.
+Without those financial commitments, MSCS would not be able to offer many programs.
+School fees, as authorized by the Board, shall be categorized as 1) requested fees; and 2) required fees/fines/debts. - Requested Fees (may only be requested) The following fees may be requested from but not required of any student, regardless of financial status: - 1.
+Fees for activities that occur during regular school hours (the required one hundred eighty (180) instructional days), including field trips, any portion of which fall within the school day; or for activities outside regular school hours if required for credit or grade; - o 2.
 Fees for activities and supplies required to participate in all courses offered for credit or grade, including interscholastic athletics and marching band if taken for credit in accordance with local board policies; - 3.
-Refundable security deposits collected by a school for use of school property for courses offered for credit or grade, including interscholastic athletics and marching band if taken for credit.
-Parent/Legal Guardian Option to Pay Authorized Requested Fees The parent/legal guardian of a student shall be given opportunity to pay all or any portion of the authorized fee if they desire.
+Refundable security deposits collected by a school for use of school property for courses offered for credit or grade, including interscholastic athletics and marching band if taken for credit. - O The parent/legal guardian of a student shall be given the opportunity to pay all or any portion of the authorized fee if they desire.
 However, if the parent chooses not to pay a fee, the child may not be prevented from participating in the activity or course for which the fee is requested. - Required Fees/Fines (may be required) The District may require and collect the following fees/fines from students: - 1.
 Fines imposed on all students for late-returned library books; parking or other traffic fines imposed for abuse of parking privileges on school property; or reasonable charges for lost or destroyed textbooks, library books, workbooks or any other property of the school; - 2.
 Debts incurred to a school; - 3.
 Refundable security deposits collected by a school for use of school property for participating in extracurricular activities; - 4.
 Costs for extracurricular activities occurring outside the regular school day including sports, optional trips, clubs or social events; and - 5.
-Non-resident tuition charged of all students attending a school system other than the one serving their place of residence. - 6.
-Fee waivers for Requested and Required fees are available for qualifying students in accordance with applicable state and federal law.
+Non-resident tuition charged of all students attending a school system other than the one serving their place of residence.